arenekosreal/plasma-ions-china/README.md

    For new ion, you need to implement `void IonInterface::findPlaces(std::shared_ptr<QPromise<std::shared_ptr<Location>>> promise, const QString &searchString)` and `void IonInterface::fetchForecast(std::shared_ptr<QPromise<std::shared_ptr<Forecast>>> promise, const QString &placeInfo)`.

+   When you need translate some strings, you can use macro `KDE_WEATHER_TRANSLATION_DOMAIN` with methods like `i18nd` to reuse existing translation from KDE.
+   Our default translation domain is `plasma_ions_china`.

 7. Add unit test (Optional)

    It is always better if you have unit tests to ensure your ion works well.

+   Add a directory with the name same to you created in step 1.
+   Then create `CMakeLists.txt` to define tests.

 8. Debugging tips